hashicorp/terraform-provider-aws/website/docs/r/appstream_fleet.html.markdown

 ### `compute_capacity`

-You must set either `desired_instances` or `desired_sessions` attribute, based on the type of fleet you create.
+Exactly one of `desired_instances` or `desired_sessions` must be set, based on the type of fleet being created.

-* `desired_instances` - (Required) Desired number of streaming instances.
+* `desired_instances` - (Optional) Desired number of streaming instances.
-* `desired_sessions` - (Required) Desired number of user sessions for a multi-session fleet.
+* `desired_sessions` - (Optional) Desired number of user sessions for a multi-session fleet.
 This is not allowed for single-session fleets.

 ### `domain_join_info`